-- Ensure regular monitoring and review of any church appointed vacancies in the schools/academies which we support and liaise with parishes/academy trusts where any vacancies exist. - Ensure strong governance in schools in challenging circumstances, involving ODBE officers where appropriate. - Ensure that effective directors/Local Governing Body members and foundations governors are appointed with clear expectations and support/training available. - Keep under review the processes and documentation for appointments. - 4.
-If small schools (in particular) are not able to respond to the continued budgetary restraint they may risk becoming financially vulnerable and, therefore, more at risk of closure in the long term.
-Whilst their general income is secure (subject to pupil numbers), they are likely to lose rental income during the Covid-19 pandemic.
+3. If small schools (in particular) are not able to respond to the continued budgetary restraint they may risk becoming financially vulnerable and, therefore, more at risk of closure in the long term.
+Whilst their general income is secure this is subject to pupil numbers which are now declining in many primary schools and in some cases causing significant pressures.
 Any permanent closures would cause a reputational risk to ODBE, create considerable disturbance in the community and would result in ODBE not being able to meet its core purpose of serving schools in affected communities.

 - Work proactively to identify those schools most at risk and support them to develop strategies. - Offer new training opportunities to governors on financial matters.
-Encourage schools to come together in federations, amalgamations and in academy trusts and consider alternative leadership models where appropriate. - Brief the wider diocese and other relevant organisations on how they could support their local schools. - 5.
+Encourage schools to come together in federations, amalgamations and in academy trusts and consider alternative leadership models where appropriate. - Brief the wider diocese and other relevant organisations on how they could support their local schools. - 4.
 With the current heightened safeguarding awareness, it could lead to the identification of serious safeguarding concerns which could have a negative reputational impact on the ODBE, the wider diocese and the specific schools concerned.